NCAS-CMS/cfa-conventions/source/cfa.md

 dimensions may be spanned by variables containing aggregation instructions.

-The value of a `term` token indentifiying an aggregation instruction may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
+The value of a `term` token identifying an aggregation instruction may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
 The standardized aggregation